Prescriptions

 • at any pharmacy that accepts repeat prescriptions

-Questions about your prescription
+Questions or queries about your prescription

 If you have questions about your medicine, your local pharmacists can answer these.